danielpaul/RapidRails/README.md

 - [ ] Update `config/initializers/0_constants.rb` with all the variables
 - [ ] Rename database name in `config/database.yml`

-- [ ] Delete the `config/credentials.yml.enc` file and run the command `EDITOR="code --wait" bin/rails credentials:edit` to create a new one.
-Copy over the `credentials.template.yml` contents but keeping the new `secret_key_base` value.

 - [ ] run `bin/setup` to setup.
-This should setup the database and also copy over `.env.template` to `.env` and update the variables if needed.
-This is our local env variables that is not checked in.
+This should do a couple of things to get the app ready for development.
+You can also setup manually by running each command from the `bin/setup` file.

 - [ ] Setup the `RAILS_MASTER_KEY` credentials as secret on GitHub for CI to work. `Settings > Secrets > New repository secret`